fiveagency/ios-swift-guide/Code Style/README.md

 ```

 ### Guard Statement
 * Write the `guard` statement in one line if it has only one condition and `else` has only `return` statement.
-If it exceeds 120 characters, `else` body goes in a new line.
+If it exceeds 120 characters, depending on the lenght of the condition or the body, both condition and the `else` body go in a new line, or just tje `else` body goes in a new line.
 * If `else` body has multiple statements, the body goes in a new line.
 * If the `guard` statement has multiple conditions, each condition must be in a new line, followed by `else` in a new line and `else` body in a new line.
 * If the guard statement has only one condition, it can be in one line.
 Otherwise, each condition must be in a new line.